Student Advisory Committee for Public Safety

 • Enhance support and advocacy for victims of crime;

-• Advocate a fair and balanced process for responding to security-related incidents, concerns and complaints;
+• Advocate for a fair and balanced process for responding to public safety-related incidents, concerns, and complaints;

-• Explore methods for integrating new technology into security operations: and,
+• Explore methods for integrating new technology into public safety operations and,

 • Work toward student inclusion and involvement in issues impacting safety and security on campus.

 1. Recruitment and Training.
-Johns Hopkins University recognizes the need to employ security personnel who represent the diversity of the community we serve, understand the university culture, and are trained to the highest of standards for a security organization.
-JHU students are key stakeholders in identifying priorities for the recruitment and training of these individuals.
+Johns Hopkins University recognizes the need to employ public safety personnel who represent the diversity of the community we serve, understand the university culture, and are trained to the highest standards for a public safety organization.
+JHU students are key stakeholders in identifying priorities for recruiting and training these individuals.

 2. Crime Prevention and Safety.
 Safety training and tips can be incredibly valuable in preventing crime and protecting our community.
-Students can be a force multiplier in identifying and reporting issues, and are an important part of an overall crime prevention strategy.
+Students can be a force multiplier in identifying and reporting issues and are essential to an overall crime prevention strategy.

 3. Communication and Reporting.
-Johns Hopkins Public Safety is committed to timely, accurate reporting of crimes committed on and around our campuses to ensure students, faculty, staff, and visitors are aware of incidents that may impact their safety.
-The perspectives of our students are valuable in determining the best methods and procedures for ensuring the community is informed about both prior incidents and ongoing risks.
+Johns Hopkins Public Safety is committed to timely, accurate reporting of crimes on and around our campuses to ensure students, faculty, staff, and visitors are aware of incidents that may impact their safety.
+Students’ perspectives are valuable in determining the best methods and procedures for ensuring the community is informed about prior incidents and ongoing risks.

 4. Policies and Procedures.
-Public Safety policies and procedures must be clear, fair, based on best-practices, and reflective of the mission and values of the university.
+Public Safety policies and procedures must be transparent, fair, based on best practices, and reflective of the university’s mission and values.
 Student input is vital to the evaluation of new and existing policies.

 5. Engagement and Transparency.
 Johns Hopkins Public Safety cannot be successful without genuine, transparent partnerships and collaboration.
 The committee will work to ensure inclusion, appreciate diversity, and maintain respect for differing viewpoints.